Updated: 10/22/2025

 Equity outcomes depend on appreciation, interest rates, timing/amount of draws (purchase funds are disbursed at closing), and any voluntary prepayments.

-The HECM purchase program can be an excellent option to move during retirement without monthly mortgage payments.
+The HECM purchase program can be an excellent option to consider during retirement, allowing you to move without monthly mortgage payments.
 However, like all loans, there are trade-offs.

 Select a real estate agent with experience in reverse-mortgage purchases.
 Your originator can help, but an agent who is familiar with HUD rules can streamline the process.